SysKitTeam/docs-point/governance-and-automation/metadata/request-metadata-review.md

 Once you've [defined which metadata can be managed by collaborators through Syskit Point](#enable-collaborators-to-manage-metadata), you can request a review by going to the **Sites Overview or Teams & Groups Overview**.

 {% hint style="warning" %}
-**Please note:** You cannot request a review for the metadata that was not approved for owner review.
+**Please note:** Metadata that was not approved for owner review cannot be requested.
 {% endhint %}

 In this article, we are using the **Teams & Groups Overview** screen.
 To request a review, complete the following: